SJHDOAJD/DLNLP_assignment_24/README.md

 - You can find the saved models through the link: https://www.dropbox.com/scl/fo/u6mu5zjlxgtsm4oh53eqz/AM8y_O99HQ0a-eHvQVspi1U?rlkey=ky2nydvzhqad3z9v7arvbmsro&st=skimclko&dl=0
 - But, I don't think that using saved models is a good method.
 - In my test, the saved models produce different results with each use (accuracy becomes higher, loss become lower).
-- So, this method would give the wrong and changing results.
+- This method would give the wrong and changing results.
+- So, Please use the code in main.py.

 ## Documents